winniec9153/sep11-freedom-project/README.md

 ## Context
 I am a student at [HSTAT](https://www.hstat.org/) in the [Software Engineering Program](https://hstatsep.github.io/).
 The "Freedom Project" for SEP11 is a year-long project all about making something using JavaScript along with a third-party JS tool.

-For my project, I chose to independently study p5Play in order to help me make my Budgeting App.
-So p5Play is a JavaScript library that adds sprites, animations, and game mechanics to p5.js, making it easier to create 2D games.
-I use p5Play for the background animation of my app which made it less boring.
-I choose my topic of budgeting because now a days teenagers and adult don't keep track of their finances abd spent their money recklessly.
-Through this budgeting app they will be more financially organized and manage their money more wisely.
+For my project, I chose to independently study p5Play in order to help me make my Budgeting App. p5Play is a JavaScript library that adds sprites, animations, and game mechanics to p5.js, making it easier to create 2D games.
+I used p5Play for the background animation of my app, which made it less boring.
+I chose the topic of budgeting because nowadays teenagers and adults don't keep track of their finances and spend their money recklessly.
+Through this budgeting app, they can become more financially organized and manage their money more wisely.
 ## Links

 [Product](https://winniec9153.github.io/sep11-freedom-project/)